-For example, if you wanted Ajna to act, you had to press the ‘X’ button; if you wanted another character to fight, you had to press a different button like ‘O’.
+For example, if you wanted Ajna to act, you had to press the X button; if you wanted another character to fight, you had to press something different, like the square button.
 Assigning individual buttons to separate characters felt new and different.

 Adding an Element of Metroidvania

 Lab Zero clearly drew influences for the Metroidvania aspects of Indivisible from Super Metroid.